cakekindel/learn-rust-for-cs-java-devs/README.md

 of the rust book for more information on this language feature.

 ### Borrowing
-Rust introduces a layer on top of the Pointer concept from C / C++ and calls the language feature a borrow to distinguish it from that concept.

 A value is _borrowed_, rather than moved, with the ampersand `&` keyword.

+Borrowing is not dissimilar to a C / C++ pointer; it indicates a "window into", or reference of, someone else's owned value.

+"Borrow" and "reference" may be used interchangeably.

 There are 2 kinds of borrows in Rust; immutable and mutable.